Are Solar Panels Worth It in the UK?

 Are solar panels worth it without a battery?

 Yes.
-Panels without a battery still pay for themselves in 6–8 years.
-Surplus electricity is sold back to the grid at 3–15p/kWh through the Smart Export Guarantee.
-Adding a battery increases self-consumption but costs £3,000–£6,000 extra and has a longer payback of 8–11 years.
+Panels without a battery still pay for themselves in 11 to 13 years.
+Surplus electricity is sold back to the grid at around 13 to 15p/kWh through the Smart Export Guarantee.
+Adding a battery increases self-consumption but costs £3,000 to £6,500 extra and takes longer to pay back, around 8 to 11 years.
 For most homeowners, starting with panels only and adding a battery later is the best approach.

 Will solar panels still be worth it if electricity prices drop?

 Probably, yes.
-Even if electricity prices fell by 20%, the payback period would only extend by 1–2 years (to 8–10 years).
-You would still be generating free electricity for 15–17 years after payback.
-Given the long-term trend of rising energy prices in the UK, a significant sustained drop is unlikely.
+Even if electricity prices fell by 20%, the payback period would only stretch by 1 to 2 years, to 13 to 15 years.
+You would still be generating free electricity for 10 to 12 years after payback.
+Given the long-term trend of rising energy prices in the UK, a big sustained drop is unlikely.
 The 0% VAT also cushions against price changes.

 Related Guides